RomanW05/ecommerce/README.md

 * Deployment: TODO

 * Each microservice consists of a Django project with an application to handle incoming and outcoming data
-* The backend is arranged providing the following endpoints:
+* Backend microservices are arranged providing the following endpoints:
     #### API (handles all requests and delegates):
         - New user registration
         - Login